 The schema of the graph in Figure 2. provides the abstract view of different nodes and their relationship with each other.
 Typically, in AOP graphical representation, there are mainly three types of nodes i.e., AOP, key event, and Key event relationship.
 In this schema, it has been extended to show information like taxonomy, sex, biological organization level, assessment methodology, and many more.
 Also, while populating the properties of nodes, textual information was processed using regex to clean the HTML tags to make the text human readable.
 The extended schema gives flexibility to the user to retrieve information at different levels of granularity within AOP, facilitating in-depth analysis.
 Some of the crucial textual information of AOP such as their assessment methodology and weight of evidence are also represented as nodes.
 Terms such as life stages, and sex were filtered and normalized by assigning them with the persistent identifier of the mentioned ontology.

-Terms such as life stages contain lots of redundant information has been filtered and attach with identifier.